 When you first think about wrinkles, you probably think about the wrinkles that show up on your face.
 However, wrinkles can occur throughout the body, especially in areas of frequent movement.
 One area that can be particularly susceptible to wrinkles is the knees.
 Knee wrinkles, or “kninkles,” can make you look older than you feel, especially in the warmer summer months when you are wearing shorts and swimsuits more often.
-Thankfully, just like wrinkles on the face or neck, treatment options are available to reduce wrinkles on the knees and boost your confidence in time for summer in Kelowna, BC.
+Thankfully, just like wrinkles on the face or neck, treatment options (like Botox in Kelowna)are available to reduce wrinkles on the knees and boost your confidence in time for summer in Kelowna, BC.

 What are Kninkles?
 What Causes Knee Wrinkles?

 “Kninkles” are simply wrinkles that form on or around the knees over time.
 These wrinkles may also be accompanied by loose, excess skin.
 Many people see wrinkles, folds, or sagging in this area as they age.
 Knee wrinkles, sagging, and drooping skin are caused because of how frequently this area stretches and bends throughout your lifetime.
 Think of kninkles as similar to the dynamic facial wrinkles you might treat with Botox, which are formed due to repetitive movement.
 The skin on your knees can similarly show signs of age for this reason.
 In addition to frequent movement, the knees are a high-impact area as they support your body weight.
 This causes the skin to face significant stress over time.